robertkrimen/gphr/README.markdown

     6. Upload assets to the target release.

-    7. Delete matching assets from other releases.
+    7. Delete matching assets from other, older releases (if any).

 --
 **godocdown** http://github.com/robertkrimen/godocdown